romulocampelo/btc-opmul/docs/specification.md

 # OP_MUL (0x95) — Formal Specification

 This document provides a normative specification for the `OP_MUL` opcode implemented in Bitcoin Script.
-It is written in the style of a minimal Request for Comments (RFC) suitable for consensus-critical arithmetic semantics.
+It follows the structure of a minimal Request for Comments (RFC) suitable for consensus-critical arithmetic semantics.

 ---